lowlevl/shrekd/README.md

-# shrtd
+# shrekd
-SHare and shoRTen Daemon, simple file, paste &amp; url sharing daemon
+SHaRe, SHoRten oK Daemon, simple file, paste &amp; url sharing daemon

 *Notice: This is still in early development and is not intended for production use right now.*